-Dry Needle Acupuncture for Knee Pain in Jacksonville, FL
+Dry Needling for Knee Pain in Jacksonville, FL

 Having untreated knee pain can make walking, stair climbing, or other everyday tasks seem unbearable.
 At Dry Needle Pain Relief, we offer dry needling services specifically designed to address knee pain.
 Whether a patient is suffering from knee pain as a result of an automobile accident or other injuries, we use dry needling for knee pain to target problematic muscles, and surrounding joint and nerve tissues responsible for knee pain.

 At Dry Needle Pain Relief, we carefully evaluate the cause of every patient’s existing knee pain in order to develop the dry needle treatment plan that will be most effective.
 Knee pain can be caused by a variety of factors, and often times, trigger points can develop as a part of the body’s protective response following injury, or even sickness.
 Some examples of common knee pain causes include:

 During an automobile accident, a sudden fall, or other trauma, muscle fibers often tighten in an attempt to reduce the severity of an injury.

 Runners often develop what is termed “runners knee.”
 This common condition often causes persistent pain in and around the kneecap, and can be difficult to treat using other traditional methods.

 By inserting our dry needles into the trigger points in your hands, Dry Needle can bring relief more quickly.
 You will notice reduced pain almost immediately after the procedure.

 Osteoarthritis is usually considered to be a result of “excessive wear and tear” of the knee.
 Primarily affecting the aging population, osteoarthritis of the knee can result in chronic pain.